 I am the LAST person on earth who buys into the “respect your elders” notion that is just tossed around by toxic elders to manipulate the younger generation.
 No prizes for guessing why I’m like that – just look at my parents.
 Your age means nothing.
 Sometimes being an elder simply means they’ve been rotting as individuals for a longer period of time.

-I’ve mentioned time and again that your paycheque means nothing in the eyes of Chinese metaphysics.
+I’ve mentioned time and again that your paycheque and title means nothing in the eyes of Chinese metaphysics.
 Some of my clients in their 40s/50s assume that I will definitely say that their BaZi chart is good because they’ve been earning $300,000 to $400,000 a year, or rather, have once been making that amount.
 The fact that they come for a reading is because, all of a sudden, they are not earning that amount anymore but their egos are still clinging on to the belief that their chart is somehow great and are irreplaceable they are in their organization.
-They are also the ones who suddenly find themselves wishing they didn’t spend so much or incur so much debt or buy that cramped, ridiculously ugly looking condo with bad feng shui.
+They are also the ones who suddenly find themselves wishing they didn’t spend so much or incur so much debt buying that cramped, ridiculously ugly looking condo with bad feng shui.
 A lot of people make the mistake of assuming good times will last forever – but it doesn’t and I make it a point to remind myself of that every single day.
 It took a pandemic to remind everyone of this fact in the most salient and harshest way possible.

 I make this mistake once in a while but less so compared to most because of the nature of my job, but I think one issue a lot of us have, especially here in Singapore, is that we only look at the surface.
 If you carry an Hermès bag, you must be rich; if you earn $300,000, you’re must be set for retirement; if you post nice pictures on Instagram with inspirational quotes, you must be getting something right and doing well.
 You can draw whatever conclusion you want, but the fact is that you will never know unless you go up to them and ask them, or if you know them personally.